HubSalamaga/TRS-omix-scripts/README.md

 2. Queries additional parameters to be used in TRS-omix (minimum and maximum length, mode).

 > [!IMPORTANT]
+> 3. Creates a new path in the folder where the script is located, named according to pattern:
+>
+>  `inputdirectory_results`
+>
-> 3. Creates a new path in the folder where the script is located, named according to pattern inputdirectory_results.
-This path will contain all files generated during analysis, dynamically changing to include information about the experiment.
+> This path will contain all files generated during analysis, dynamically changing to include information about the experiment.

 > [!CAUTION]
-> 4. Do not modify this folder in any way.
+> 4. **Do not modify this folder in _any_ way**.
 Files within it can be copied elsewhere, but the original location and file names must be preserved—at least for now.

 > [!NOTE]
 > 5. Upon specifying required parameters and creating the folder, TRS-omix operates, typically taking 1-1.5 hours for 7 genomes.
 The analysis duration also depends on the maximum length parameter.

-6. TRS output is saved in the `TRS_output` folder, with an equivalent to `interiors.txt` always named `${\color{red}specified_folder_name}_results.csv`.
+6. TRS output is saved in the `TRS_output` folder, with an equivalent to `interiors.txt` from TRS-omix always named ``.

 7. The script then asks how much of the sequence start and end the user wants to extract, with maximum length limited by the minimum sequence length.
 If the user specifies a value beyond the accepted maximum, they will be informed, and the length will be adjusted.